ahmedabdelazizoct1994/TelerikAutomationFramework/README.md

   IDE: IntelliJ IDEA (Recommended)

 5-Setting Up the Project
-Clone the repository to your local machine.
+*Clone the repository to your local machine.
-Open the project in your IDE (e.g., IntelliJ ).
+**Open the project in your IDE (e.g., IntelliJ ).
-Navigate to the config.properties file under src/main/resources and configure the following properties:
+***Navigate to the config.properties file under src/main/resources and configure your own Data:
-Running Tests Using TestNG
+****Running Tests Using TestNG:Navigate to testng.xml file to run.
-Navigate to testng.xml file to run.
+*****Check Test_output for reports

-Check reports
+note :I don't prefer writing comments as the code clean enough but little block of code needs comments due to behaviour of the system

-BR
+THANKS